thebowenfeng/Unimelb-Subject-Tree/README.md

 All required packages can be found in package.json respectively.

 To run the server locally, simply run `npm start`.
 Edit the variable baseURL in React app and change it to localhost:yourport.

+Please note scraper will not be able to function as intended due to the inability to write to database.
+Unfortunately I am unable to grant write access in this public repository.
+Scraper code for reference purposes only.